Rosh HaAyin: Roads

 The city is located at the interchange between Highway 6 (Trans-Israel Highway) and Highway 5 (Trans-Samaria Highway).
 Westbound Highway 5 provides connections to North-South thoroughfares that connect to localities in the Tel Aviv Metro Area.
 Eastbound Highway 5 crosses into the Occupied West Bank, passing through Kafr Qassem/Kafr 'Ein Checkpoint.
 This highway provides connections to several settlements such as Ariel.
 Southbound Highway 6 provides connections to Jerusalem, Ben Gurion Airport, and further south to Beersheba.
 Northbound Highway 6 provides connections to Haifa and Galilee.

 Route 444 connects the city to its southern neighbors like El'ad and its northern neighbor Jaljulia.
 Route 483 connects Rosh HaAyin to Petah Tikva to the west.

 The city is also collected to Kafr Qassem via a bridge over Highway 5.

 Airport

 The closest major airport to the city is Ben Gurion Airport near Lod.
-The airport is located about 25km to the South, accessible via Highway 6.
+The airport is located about 25 km to the South, accessible via Highway 6.